bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el56">56.
 Skill-Sharing Website: Comment field resets</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>The best way to do this is probably to make talks component objects, with a
+syncState method, so that they can be updated to show a modified version of the talk.
+During normal operation, the only way a talk can be changed is by adding more comments, so the syncState method can be relatively simple.</p>
+<p>The difficult part is that, when a changed list of talks comes in, we have
+to reconcile the existing list of DOM components with the talks on the new list—deleting components whose talk was deleted and updating components whose talk changed.</p>
+<p>To do this, it might be helpful to keep a data structure that stores the talk
+components under the talk titles so that you can easily figure out whether a component exists for a given talk.
+You can then loop over the new array of talks, and for each of them, either synchronize an existing component or create a new one.
+To delete components for deleted talks, you’ll have to also loop over the components and check whether the corresponding talks still exist.</p>

 <pre>
 / This isn't a stand-alone file, only a redefinition of the main
 // component from skillsharing/public/skillsharing_client.js<br>